11-12 April 2020 in Cambridge MA, USA, at MIT CSAIL

 If you want to exchange money you should do that at the airport.
 There are local Bitcoin ATMs.

 Walking Directions from the Kendall / MIT T stop which is at 350 Main St. The Stata Center is on the corner of Main and Vassar right next to 401 Main street.
 So it is only a 5 minute walk north up Main street.

 On Friday April 10, prior to the weekend of Latch-Up, we will hopefully host a hackfest where you can get some hands-on experience with FPGA development.
 More info will come soon

 Technically speaking, latch-up is a short circuit, an inadvertent path of low-impedance.
 We have co-opted this word to represent what we’d like to encourage among members of the community: paths of communication leading to collaboration, inadvertent or not.

-Latch-Up 2019 in Portland opens a new chapter for the FOSSi Foundation, with it being the first event in the spirit of ORConf held in North America.
+Latch-Up 2020 in Cambridge (MA US) opens a new chapter for the FOSSi Foundation, with it being the second event in the spirit of ORConf held in North America.
 Latch-Up is a community-focused conference for open source semiconductor, digital design and embedded systems professionals and enthusiasts.
 Expect presentations on a wide range of topics; open source IP blocks and SoCs, open source simulators, compilers, synthesis and physical implementation tools for both FPGA and ASIC.